newnetdev/NetworkToCode-Class/slides/data/M05_Ansible.md

 The _command modules are often used to execute show commands and gather data from devices.

 - `commands` parameter can accept a single command or a list of commands
-- The `provider` parameter is a convenience parameter that is a dictionary and uses keys equal to parameters the module supports

-]
+- Refer to `ansible-docs` for full list of parameters ]

 .right-column[